jesc19/quantum-computing/README.md

 # quantum-computing
-Basic introductory codes to quantum computing using Python and Qiskit
+In this repository I have unploaded basic introductory codes to quantum computing using Python and Qiskit

 # 1.-Grover algorithm